What is distichiasis?

 Normally, the lymphatic system makes and moves immune cells and fluids around the body.
 When working properly, your body’s lymphatic system maintains proper fluid levels, absorbs fats, produces white blood cells that help your body’s immune response and removes waste and abnormal cells.

-More simply stated, your lymphatic system is all about the transport of fluid throughout the body, and LDS interrupts that system.
+More simply stated, your lymphatic system is responsible for the transport of fluid throughout the body, and LDS interrupts that system.
 It can result in several complications, including:

 Another symptom of LDS is, of course, distichiasis.

-According to the U.S. National Library of Medicine, all people with LDS have their extra eyelashes when they are born.
-The age at which LDS presents varies, but it most often happens during puberty.
+People with LDS have their extra eyelashes when they are born.
+The age at which lymphedema presents varies, but it most often happens during puberty.

 Treatments for distichiasis